 - Replenishment & Commitment Meeting – depending on the context (granularity of tasks and speed of the team) its occurrence could range from daily to bi-weekly (an equivalent of Sprint Plannings).
 It’s focused on making sure the team has enough of the right tasks to do and can commit to delivering these tasks.

 - Delivery Planning Meeting – is especially important if the tasks handled by the team don’t “land on production” immediately.
 Depending on client needs, we may want to plan delivery more carefully.

 - Service Delivery Review – is focused on checking the team’s performance against commitments, customer-focused metrics, quality, lead time, classes of services, etc.

-- Operations Review – is a meeting similar to Service Delivery Review but it covers a bigger part of the organization or even a whole small company.
+- Operations Review – is a meeting similar to the Service Delivery Review but it covers a bigger part of the organization or even a whole small company.
 It’s focused on assuring global flow over local optimizations and being fit for our customers.

 - Risk Review – is an opportunity to discuss and agree on risks profiles related to certain tasks or changes and acting accordingly – assigning a new class of service or proper scheduling for example.
 It’s applicable to all levels of the organization, therefore, it can probably happen with different cadence for different levels.